Actindo-AG/Documentation/OfferCookbook/01_Introduction.md

 ![Workflows](../Assets/Screenshots/ActindoWorkFlow/Workflows/Workflows.png "[Workflows]")

-1. See [Define workflow basic settings](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#define-the-workflow-basic-settings) for a general description.
+1. See [Define workflow basic settings](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#define-the-workflow-basic-settings) in the *Process Orchestration* documentation for a general description.

 2. Create a workflow and define the following workflow basic settings: